willtrking/grpcintercept/README.md

 `pb example/account/protobuf` and my REGISTERCALL would be `pb.RegisterAccountManagementServer`

-See the examples folder for more complete samples
+See the examples folder for more details